adihrustic/Mullvad-WireGuard-Wrapper/README.md

 ### Unable to remotely access local machines.
 Enabling the kill switch blocks all local traffic.
 Either add iptable rules to circumvent this or disable the kill switch.
 ### Was this previously the wrapper only intended for the mullvad VPN?
 Yes.
-However I choose to implement a more general solution.
+However, I chose to implement a more general solution.

 ## More information
 * [Running WireGuard with Mullvad on Linux](https://mullvad.net/en/guides/wireguard-and-mullvad-vpn) - Mullvad's official guide.